 If the 30+ minutes wait is simply too long for you, try this method to cool it down more quickly.

-For this, you will need aluminum foil, ice, a bowl, tray, or sink big enough to fit your brownie tray.
+For this, you will need aluminum foil, ice, a bowl, a tray, or a sink big enough to fit your brownie tray.

 - Wrap the entire tray of brownies in foil.
 Double the layer to be extra safe.
 This is to prevent any water from contact with your brownies.
 We don’t want soggy brownies.